Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

-\addsf{ For models \texttt{AD09x1} and \texttt{AD20x1}, for which the angular momentum of the progenitor stars is relatively low, the formation of the disk is delayed, and the onset of the explosion occurs in a late phase (see Table~\ref{tab:results}).
+For all the viscous-hydrodynamics simulations, we find an explosion by the energy injection from the disk around the black hole.
+For models \texttt{AD09x1} and \texttt{AD20x1}, for which the angular momentum of the progenitor stars is relatively low, the formation of the disk is delayed, and the onset of the explosion occurs in a late phase (see Table~\ref{tab:results}).
 As a consequence, only a small amount of mass remains outside the black hole at the explosion.
 The small energy budget at the formation of the disk leads to a slow increase in the explosion energy.
-For these models, the explosion energies amount to $\approx$ (0.5--1)$\times 10^{51}$\,erg at the termination of the simulations, which are comparable or smaller than the canonical value for core-collapse supernovae.
-The ejecta masses for these models are 0.1--$0.3M_\odot$ at the termination of the simulations, which are an order of magnitude smaller than that for canonical supernovae. }
+For these models, the explosion energies amount to $\approx$ (0.5--1)$\times 10^{51}$\,erg at the termination of the simulations, which are comparable or slightly smaller than the canonical value for core-collapse supernovae.
+The ejecta masses for these models are 0.1--$0.3M_\odot$ at the termination of the simulations, which are an order of magnitude smaller than that for canonical supernovae (but see below).